No-Cash-7970/txnDuck/.github/CONTRIBUTING.md

 ### How do I submit a good bug report?

+> [!WARNING]
-**:warning: You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Refer to the [security policy](SECURITY.md) for reporting sensitive bugs.**
+> You must never report security related issues, vulnerabilities or
+> bugs including sensitive information to the issue tracker, or elsewhere in
+> public.
+Refer to the [security policy](SECURITY.md) for reporting sensitive
+> bugs.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the
 project: